smrey/lrg_parser_1/README.md

 Contact: ben.sanders-2@postgrad.manchester.ac.uk
 Requires python 2.7
 The LRG parser is designed to take Locus Reference Genomic (LRG) files and output a FASTA format file containing the sequence for each exon.
 A user guide is provided in this repository as a Word file (UserGuide_lrgparser.docx).
 This word document also contains some troubleshooting information.
+Two independent tests, files for testing with and a brief guide to the testing have been placed in the folder 'FinalTests'.